tasmorf/AndroidUnitTestTemplate/README.md

 - [Robolectric](http://robolectric.org/), along with [Mockito](https://code.google.com/p/mockito/) and [Fest](http://www.vogella.com/tutorials/FEST/article.html) for unit tests
 - The project also uses the [android-unit-test](https://github.com/JCAndKSolutions/android-unit-test) plugin for gradle (works great with the [android-studio-unit-test-plugin](https://github.com/evant/android-studio-unit-test-plugin) in order to run your  unit tests on the IDE)
 - A basic lint and proguard configuration has been added

+## The Project

+The app connects to the [Rotten Tomatoes API](http://developer.rottentomatoes.com/) in order to get a list of movies, which are displayed along with their images on a listview.
+When the user clicks on a movie, a popup appears, containing the movie title and synopsis.